PROJECT PARTNER: Riverside, the Farnsley-Moremen Landing, Inc.

-Our project will focus on preserving an historic kitchen on the grand grounds of the Riverside-Farnsley-Moreman Landing.
+Our project focused on preserving an historic kitchen on the grand grounds of the Riverside-Farnsley-Moreman Landing.
 From our project partner’s website:

 “Two upper middle class farm families, the Farnsleys and, later, the Moremens, brought the Riverside property to life by cultivating the fields and trading on the river.
 In the 19th century, the Ohio River served as one of America’s superhighways and the families who lived at Riverside took advantage of their location.
 From around 1820 until 1890, an active riverboat landing on this property allowed people traveling by river to stop to trade goods, to take on boilerwood for fuel, or to rest.
 In addition, a ferry operated out of Riverside carrying people and goods back and forth between Indiana and Kentucky.
 Gabriel Farnsley built the impressive two-story brick “I” house with its full-height Greek Revival portico by 1837.
 Farnsley had purchased the 200 acres, upon which the house is built, with a business partner in 1826.
 By 1828, Farnsley bought out his business partner to become the sole owner of the property.
 Farnsley prospered at his Ohio River farm located 13 miles downriver from Louisville.
 By 1849, the year of his death, Farnsley had increased his land holdings to 400 acres.